top of page

 It has taken a long time to get to this point but I feel I now may be able to continue with my craft.

-I am considering teaching workshops - for information please see Workshops.
+I participate in local craft fairs and I am considering teaching workshops - for information please see Workshops.
 Please email me if you are interested.

 making oxeye daisies - continuous drawing with wire